-Areas of Expertise: Endangered Species Act, Clean Water Act, wildlife and environmental law, wetlands law and regulation, regulatory takings
+Areas of Expertise: Endangered Species Act, Migratory Bird Treaty Act, National Environmental Policy Act, Clean Water Act, constitutional law, federal wildlife and administrative law, federal lands, climate change, and regulatory takings

 Jason earned a B.A. in Government, cum laude, from Cornell University and a J.D. from the William & Mary School of Law, where he served as an editor of both the William & Mary Law Review and the Environmental Law and Policy Review.
 A member of the Moot Court team, he was a winner of the American Bar Association’s 1999-2000 National Appellate Advocacy Competition.
 Jason has published numerous articles and op-eds on environmental law and policy issues.